 - implementing the activities and interventions outlined in the RMP

-- collecting and analysing information to monitor the effectiveness of these activities and interventions
+- collecting and analysing information to monitor the effectiveness of these activities and interventions, and

-- communicating RMP changes to the TGA in a timely manner
+- communicating this information to us in a timely manner

 For further information about risk management plans, see the following TGA guidance:

 - CTD module 1: Administrative information and prescribing information for Australia

 - Pharmacovigilance responsibilities of medicines sponsors: Australian recommendations and requirements

 - Biovigilance responsibilities of biologicals sponsors: Australian requirements and recommendations